GAIGResearch/Tribes/README.md

 # Running the framework

 The main class for running the framework is `Play.java` found in the sources root directory.
-The `main` method in this class contains 3 ways of running the code:
+The `main` method in this class contains 3 ways of running the code.
+The parameters for all these execution modes can be found in the configuration file `play.json`.

 1. **Play one game with visuals, using the level generator.** Call the `play` method with the following possible settings:
     * **tribes**: array of type `Types.TRIBE` containing the tribes that will be assigned to the players.